An Algebraic Generalization of the Ramanujan Sum: Our Generalization and its Properties

 \section{Our Generalization and its Properties}

 Let $(q)_{k}=(1-q)\cdots (1-q^{k})$ and $(q)_{0}=1$ be the restricted $q$-products.
 Our parametric generalization of the Ramanujan sum is based on polynomial remaindering.

-\begin{defn} [Generalization of the Ramanujan Sum] Let $b$ and $t$ be two non-negative integers, $s$ and $k$ be a positive integers such that $1\leq s\leq k$.
+\begin{defn} [Generalization of the Ramanujan Sum] Let $b$ and $t$ be two non-negative integers, $s$ and $k$ be positive integers such that $1\leq s\leq k$.
 The generalized Ramanujan sum $\sigma^{(b)}_{k}(t;s)$ is given as the coefficients of the polynomial

-As \( R_{k,s}^{(b)}(q) \) is a polynomial of degree \( (k-1) \), it is in fact the remainder when divided by \( 1 - q^k \). \end{defn}
+As \( R_{k,s}^{(b)}(q) \) is a polynomial of degree \( (k-1) \), it is, in fact, the remainder when divided by \( 1 - q^k \). \end{defn}

 As discussed in the Introduction, the parameter \( s \) extends the combinatorial meaning of the Ramanujan sum.
-In fact, \( s = k \) corresponds to the Ramanujan sum case, i.e., \( \sigma_{k}^{(b)}(t;k) = c_{k}(t) \).
+In fact, \( s = k \) corresponds to the Ramanujan sum case, that is, \( \sigma_{k}^{(b)}(t;k) = c_{k}(t) \).
 Furthermore, the parameter \( b \) is crucial for generating two distinct types of finite trigonometric sums, particularly for small values of \( s \).